PHLAK/docker-transmission/README.md

     docker run -d -v /local/downloads:/srv/downloads --net container:tranmission-vpn --name transmission-daemon phlak/transmission

-**NOTE:** You can (should) combine this method with the data-only container method above.
-Just create the data-only contaner first and be sure to run the daemon container with the `--volumes-from` parameter as above.
+**NOTE:** You can (should) combine this method with the named data volume method above.
+Just create the named volume first and be sure to run the daemon container with the `--volumes-from` parameter as above.

 -----